MicrosoftDocs/cpp-docs/docs/standard-library/deque-class.md

 ### Return Value

-The current length of the deque.
+The current length of the `deque`.

 ### Example